Menu

 Availability can vary depending on the conditions where you are, so also check your state or territory website: ACT, NSW, NT, QLD, SA, TAS, VIC, WA.

-To keep your protection up to date, anyone over 16 years old who had their second COVID-19 vaccine 3 or more months ago is recommended to get a third dose as a booster.
-You can check when you received your second dose by looking at the date on your vaccination certificate.
+To keep your protection up to date, anyone over 18 years old who has had a COVID-19 vaccine can regularly get another dose as a booster.
+You can check when you received your last dose by looking at the date on your vaccination certificate.

-The booster dose is particularly important for people who have risk factors for severe disease, such as older people and people with an underlying medical condition or disability, or people in a location or job with high risk of exposure.
+The booster dose is particularly important for people who have risk factors for severe disease, such as older people and people with an underlying medical condition such as stroke.

 Are there any side effects to the vaccines?